slateci/container-perfsonar-esmond/README.md

 ### Known issues
-Esmond is not accepting the test results for some reason.
+Esmond is not "fully" accepting the test results for some reason.
+By not "fully", I mean something is being archived.
+I am guessing esmond is still logging and acknowledging archive requests.
+On the client-side (test measurement hosts), the following error pops up.
 > {"archived": false, "completed": true, "diags": [{"return-code": 0, "time": "2018-12-07T01:56:14Z", "stderr": "Archiver permanently abandoned registering test after 1 attempt(s): 500: Invalid JSON returned" ...

 Refer to: